HomeTop HeadlinesNancy Guthrie's Children Issue an Emotional Statement

 The family stressed that even small, seemingly unimportant details could matter, asking community members to review camera recordings, journal entries, text messages, and any recollections from the time of the disappearance.
 They thanked the Tucson community, saying, “We are all family now.”

 As the search approaches two months, the Pima County Sheriff’s Department continues to work with the FBI, although cadaver dogs are no longer being used.
-Sheriff Nanos said he is “not even close” to calling this a cold case and told NBC Nightly News investigators believe they know why Guthrie’s home was specifically targeted, though he has not shared that information publicly.
+Sheriff Nanos said he is “not even close” to calling this a cold case and told NBC Nightly News that investigators believe they know why Guthrie’s home was specifically targeted, though he has not shared that information publicly.
 “We have so much in front of us.
 And we believe we have good evidence in front of us,” Nanos said Monday.

 The family ended their statement with a tone of both hope and resignation, acknowledging the painful uncertainty that has marked recent weeks.
 They asked the community to continue praying “without ceasing” and said, “their focus is solely on finding her and bringing her home.”